 I shrugged and smiled, “We did alright, mum!”

 “Oh!
 Thank Merlin!” she rushed to us and embraced both of us.
-“I’ve been so afraid, since you boys love Quidditch more than anything else in the world!
+“I’ve been so afraid, since you boys love that bloody broomstick more than anything else in the world!
 I was scared you’d neglected your studies-”

 “Hey!
 I played Quidditch and I knocked down seven OWLs just fine!”

-“Enjoy it, go on!” he released us and smiled, ruffling up my already messy hair.
+“Enjoy it now, go on!” he released us and smiled, ruffling up my already messy hair.

 Sirius and I looked at each other in high spirits.
-I hadn’t felt this good for a while.
+I hadn’t felt this good in a while.